tom-doerr/path_scripts/src/task_list.md

 ## High Priority Tasks

-1. **Add Task Dependency Tracking** - Improve tracking of task dependencies and status updates.
+1. **Implement Direct Model Chat** - Enhance the chat interface to allow direct interaction with the model.
    - Priority: HIGH
-   - Status: Partially implemented
+   - Status: In progress
-   - Notes: Need to enhance the dependency resolution and automatic status updates
+   - Notes: Need to improve the conversation flow and context preservation

-2. **Add Structured XML Input Format** - Allow users to send structured XML input to the agent.
+2. **Add File Editing Confirmation** - Add confirmation for each file edit before execution.
    - Priority: HIGH
-   - Status: Implemented
+   - Status: Not started
-   - Notes: Users can now send XML-formatted messages that match the response format
+   - Notes: Should show diff and ask for confirmation before applying changes

-3. **Add Persistent Memory** - Give the agent ability to maintain and update persistent memory.
+3. **Improve Error Handling** - Add better error handling for API failures and timeouts.
    - Priority: HIGH
-   - Status: Implemented
+   - Status: Not started
-   - Notes: Agent can now store and update information across sessions
+   - Notes: Need to handle API errors gracefully and provide helpful error messages

 ## Medium Priority Tasks